A Chaos of Delight

 A large percentage of the world's species of mites are members of the Acariformes, whether they know it or not.

 Within Acariformes, the Sarcoptiformes and Trombidiformes form two rough halves, splitting not quite down the middle.
-But each of the titles hides, as one internet mite site cautions, a 'morass of subdivisions.'
-The brief descriptions following will hopefully act as a mite-friendly Sweet Track over the top.
+But each of the titles hides, as one internet mite site cautions, a 'morass of subdivisions’.
+The brief descriptions following will hopefully act as a mite-friendly Sweet Track (an ancient trackway found buried in the peat that crossed wetlands in South Somerset, 3500 years ago) over the top.

 The Sarcoptiformes consist of-